Kalunodragon/Phase-4-Project/README.md

 - Fork and clone this project to your environment
 - Navigate into the Projects Directory
 - Run `bundle` & `npm install && npm start -prefix client`
-- In a seperate terminal you will need to run (First time loading `rails db:create db:migrate db:seed`) and `rails s` to start up the server.
+- In a seperate terminal you will need to run `rails s` to start up the server.

+You may need to initiate a db with `rails db:create`, if so then you will also need to run `rails db:migrate` to have the models all migrate.
+This should only have to be done on the initial set up of the application.

 The steps above should host the app locally as well as open a browser window for it to be displayed in.
 Should be `http://localhost:4000/`